ntploc21/ntploc21/README.md

 I grew up in Ho Chi Minh City, Vietnam.
-I'm a junior at VNUHCM - University of Science, and I have a strong passion for Competitive Programming, strong competency in Algorithms, and Data structures.
-I'm pursuing positions in the software engineering industry, especially in back-end engineering.
+I'm a final-year student at VNUHCM - University of Science, and I have a strong passion for Competitive Programming, with a strong competency in algorithms and data structures.
+I'm pursuing positions in the software engineering industry, with a focus on back-end engineering.
 My interests include e-commerce, fintech, high-performance, and large-scale systems.

 You can contact me at ntploc21@gmail.com or on LinkedIn as Loc Nguyen.